yuliskov/SmartTubeLegacy/README.md

 - browser engine based on **marshmallow-release** branch of [android open source project][browser-origin]

 ##Quick start
-Navigate to the project root then type in the console:
+To build project navigate to the root directory then type:
 ```
 gradlew build
 ```